michaelthscott/Billignin/README.md

 # Gertrude_Stein
-A journey to Belley and Culoz to see where Gertrude Stein and Alice B. Toklas walked their dogs
+A journey in September 2005 to Belley and Culoz to see where Gertrude Stein and Alice B. Toklas walked their dogs.